-- High quality teaching and access to a broad and balanced curriculum. - Changes to lessons and the classroom environment as appropriate. - · Additional adult support. - Providing extra resources such as task boards, social stories, pencil grips, sloping boards. - •Using visual aids such as pictures or objects. - •Using technology and apps to support learning. - Access to sensory resources and movement breaks
+- High quality teaching and access to a broad and balanced curriculum. - Changes to lessons and the classroom environment as appropriate. - · Additional adult support. - Providing extra resources such as task boards, social stories, pencil grips, sloping boards.
+Using visual aids such as - Osing visual aids such as pictures or objects. - •Using technology and apps to support learning. - Access to sensory resources and movement breaks